Chairman & Co-Founder of Creatd ($VOCL) and Vocal. We have much work to do together.

 Having recently celebrated Vocal’s second anniversary as a platform, I realized that as our technology evolved, so has our management group.
 Jerrick has matured into a cohesive and talented executive team supported by a network of committed stakeholders, advisors, and investors.

 People essentially want to know how they can use the internet to make money, gain fame and influence, or just have their voice heard.
-The entire evolution of digital media and every advance in technology has been met with the same questions at ever-increasing intensity.
-Sociologically, every new digital platform is viewed through that lens.
+The entire evolution of digital media, and every individual technological advancement, is met with the same questions.
+Sociologically, every new digital platform is viewed through that same lens:

 I am no Nick Denton, and Donald Trump is no Hulk Hogan, but I do have some candid fun pictures of a pair of breasts and The Donald, or as his rude, foul mouthed thug of an advisor Michael Cohen asked me to call him, “Mr. Trump.”
 I believe Cohen claims he is an attorney, but like the birther question, no one has seen his degree.
 I first found the pictures in 2012 while unpacking hundreds of boxes I acquired in what would turn out to be the best trade of my career.
 I had purchased the Guccione Collection, the private works of the late media magnate and artist Bob Guccione, who had once ranked as one of the wealthiest men in America.